-Tip: Even though cefpodoxime proxetil can be given without food, some pets do experience some digestive upset.
+Even though cefpodoxime proxetil can be given without food, some pets do experience some digestive upset.
 Administer with food to lessen gastrointestinal side effects.

 |All weights||Give this medication exactly as directed by your veterinarian.
-The usual dose of cefpodoxime proxetil in dogs is 2.3-4.5mg/pound, given by mouth, once a day for 5 to 7 days or 2 to 3 days beyond the cessation of clinical signs, up to a maximum of 28 days.|
+The usual dose of cefpodoxime proxetil in dogs is 2.3-4.5 mg/lb, given by mouth, once a day for 5 to 7 days or 2 to 3 days beyond the cessation of clinical signs, up to a maximum of 28 days.|

 |Horses||Do not use!|